Hadlow Road railway station: Wirral Country Park

-The station is on the Wirral Way footpath and part of Wirral Country Park.
-The country park lies both in the Metropolitan Borough of Wirral and in the borough of Cheshire West and Chester, it was the first designated country park in Britain opening in 1973.
-The footpath follows the track bed of part of the former Birkenhead Railway route from West Kirby to Hooton and is used by cyclists, walkers, joggers and horse riders.
-A second visitor centre is present on the Wirral Way at Thurstaston; however, Thurstaston railway station was removed and all that remains are its platforms.
+The former trackbed became part of the Wirral Way rail trail and the Wirral Country Park in 1973, which was the first designated country park in Britain.
+It lies in both the Metropolitan Borough of Wirral and the borough of Cheshire West and Chester, which share responsibilities for the park's upkeep in their respective areas.

+A second visitor centre is sited on the Wirral Way at Thurstaston; beside Thurstaston railway station's extant platforms.

 Museum

-The station is now a small free museum that is open to the public.
-It was created to have the look and feel of the day it closed, with a ticket office, telephone box, vintage signs and luggage carriers.
-All of the station (excluding the westbound platform) has been preserved and a short section of track has been relaid by FHRS in front of the eastbound platform.
-The signal box and crossing gates are not the originals, having previously been located at Hassall Green on the North Staffordshire Railway.
+The station is now a museum that is open to the public; it has been preserved, excluding the westbound platform.
+There is a restored ticket office, telephone box, vintage signs and luggage carriers; a short section of track has been relaid by the FHRS in front of the eastbound platform.

+The signal box and crossing gates are not the originals, having previously been located at on the North Staffordshire Railway.
 The station is recorded in the National Heritage List for England as a designated Grade II listed building.
-The facilities available are car parking, seating and public toilets.
+Car parking, a café, seating and public toilets are available.

 Friends of Hadlow Railway Station

-The station is owned by the council, but Friends of Hadlow Road Station, a community organisation, has helped to restore and maintain the site.
-FHRS has installed a model railway of the station as it was in the 1950s in the signal box, viewable from the signal box platform.
-There have been various plans to restore and upgrade the facilities and as of 2018 FHRS have expressed interest in placing carriages at the station from which themed meals could be served.
+The Friends of Hadlow Road Station, a community organisation, has helped to restore and maintain the site.
+FHRS has installed a model railway of the station, as it was in the 1950s, in the signal box, viewable from the signal box platform.
+There have been various plans to restore and upgrade the facilities; in 2018, it expressed interest in placing carriages at the station from which themed meals could be served.

+The organisation won The King's Award for Voluntary Service for 2025.